 - control rods,

-- structural materials from the affected parts of the reactor, products of their chemical reaction with air, water and steam,
+- structural materials from the affected parts of the reactor, products of their chemical reaction with air, water, and steam,

-If the temperature reaches the melting point of UO2, a fuel degrades usually from the center of the core.
+If the temperature reaches the melting point of UO2, a fuel usually degrades from the center of the core.
 Due to the formation of the eutectic liquids, the melting temperature may be several hundred degrees below that of the UO2 melting point (3100 K).
 Zirconium from fuel clad, together with other metals, reacts with water and produces zirconium dioxide and hydrogen.
 The production of hydrogen is a major danger in reactor accidents.
 As the eutectic molten mass increases, the corium pool may be formed and expands axially and radially in the core until it reaches either the baffle or the core support plate.
 At this moment, the corium flows into the lower head.
-The degradation may ultimately result in very different configurations in the core simultaneously, ranging from intact or barely degraded rods to the formation of a corium pool or a bed of debris.
+The degradation may ultimately result in very different configurations in the core simultaneously, ranging from intact or barely degraded rods to forming a corium pool or a bed of debris.